burwinliu-zz/cs143ASolutions/Finals/Winter2017.md

 (b) (5 points) Briefly explain what block 32 contains in the above trace.
 Why is it written?

 ### Solution
-It was written to as it block 32 as a new inode for the new file, which cat2 will now correspond to.
-It is written to properly initiate the new file.
+It was written to as block 32 is for inodes.
+Because we create a symbolic link to this inode, we must alter and increment the inode reference count on disk

 ## Part C
 ### Problem
 (c) (5 points) What does block 3 contain?

 ### Solution
-Block 3 contains the log blocks which act as a fail safe and interim place to write blocks before they are commited to memory
+Block 3 contains the log blocks which act as a fail safe and interim place to write blocks before they are commited to memory, which holds the copy of block 32 at this time

 ## Part D
 ### Problem